fhajji/sodium-wrapper/README.md

 Use `Debug` instead of `Release` to generate a debug build.

+As usual, to speed up compiling, add `-j N` to the call of `make`, with N being your number of CPU cores.

 If you wish CMake to choose a specific compiler, set `CXX` and `CC` environment variables accordingly: